kazurayam/ks_verify_CSS_property_computed/README.md

-# How to verify value of CSS property in a web page
+# How to verify CSS property of HTML element

 I made this project to propose a solution to a question raised in the Katalon Studio User Forum.